arktiskUlv/MHE-2022-23/readme.md

-Metaheuristics and genetic algorithims playground.
+# Metaheuristics and genetic algorithims playground.
-Optimized for the knapsack problem: https://en.wikipedia.org/wiki/Knapsack_problem?useskin=vector
+### Optimized for the knapsack problem: https://en.wikipedia.org/wiki/Knapsack_problem?useskin=vector
+Each folder numbered higher is a later iteration of the program